cilium/cilium/Documentation/gettingstarted/k8s-install-managed.rst

 ******************

 The following guides cover the installation steps for managed Kubernetes environments as offered by cloud providers.
-If a particular offering is not covered, the guide :ref:`k8s_install_etcd_operator` has a good chance of working out of the box as well.

 .. toctree::
    :maxdepth: 1